petroemil/Rx.Book/Draft.md

 Just as a recap, the core interfaces are the `IObservable<T>` and `IObserver<T>`.

-The `IObservalbe<T>` as an observable object gives you the ability to subscribe to it and "observe it" through its only method, the `Subscribe()`.
+The `IObservalbe<T>` ss an observable object gives you the ability to subscribe to it and "observe it" through its only method, the `Subscribe()`.

 The `IObserver<T>` interface defines how the observer object looks like.
 It has an `OnNext()` method that will be called every time the observable emits a new event (so 0 or more times), and `OnError()` and `OnCompleted()` methods that will be called when the observer terminates, either naturally or due to an error.
 These latter two methods are terminating methods and they can be called 0 or 1 time during the lifecycle of an observable object.
-They are also mutually exclusive, meaning you can't see both of them coming emitted by the same observable.
+They are also mutually exclusive, meaning you can't see both of them emitted by the same observable.

 As it's usually "phrased": `OnNext* (OnError | OnCompleted)?`